afriteknz/k8s-infrastructure/README.md

 #### Deployment of Kubernetes (EKS/AKS) Cluster with Terraform, boostrapping ArgoCD with app of apps.

-*This repo will be used for continous learning and improvement of kubernetes and associated tools!, mostly, documentation clean up and streamlining the infrastructure and application code deployment process*
+*This repo will be used for continous learning and improvement of kubernetes and associated tools!, documentation clean up and streamlining the infrastructure and application code deployment process*

+Most organisations have,

+- Implemented an architecture that doesnt fit with their organisation team structure - configured it in a non scalable way, making it difficult to manage
+- Wrong tool - Instead of either running the app on plain old vm or cloud native tools such as Azure app services, the manager decided to use kubernetes.

-With time and experience, we all realise that,
+After riding the kubernetes hype train, in the end, we all realise that,

 ```
 - Not everything has to be on Kubernetes
 - Not everything has to be on Containers